google/WebFundamentals/src/content/en/fundamentals/web-app-manifest/index.md

       <td><code>standalone</code></td>
       <td>
         Opens the web app to look and feel like a standalone native app.
-The app runs in it's own window, separate from the browser, and hides standard browser UI elements like the URL bar, etc.</td>
+The app runs in its own window, separate from the browser, and hides standard browser UI elements like the URL bar, etc.</td>
     </tr>
     <tr>